Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/assignment_3/readme.md

 3. Access your Streamlit app by visiting `http://localhost:8090` in your web browser.

+## Cloud hosting
-The Streamlit app is also hosted on Google Cloud Platform (GCP) on ---, which makes it easy to deploy and scale the app as needed.
+The Streamlit app is also hosted on Google Cloud Platform (GCP) at IP address ----, which makes it easy to deploy and scale the app as needed.
+- Streamlit: `8090`

 ## Azure Keys and Endpoint